jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 You putter around a bit and observe that the code is returned _Fred Flintstone_, which looks it’s doing what you’d expect it to do.

 __STOP!__ Don’t proceed with more code until you’ve documented this observation in a test.
 Create a __Given/When/Then__ test that asserts that _Fred Flintstone_ is returned.
-You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections, and you only need to complete the test with the __Then__ section that asserts _Fred Flintstone_.
+You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections of a test, and you only need to complete the it with the __Then__ section that asserts _Fred Flintstone_.

-You can then proceed with the code making sure to always stop and document what we’re observing via tests.
+You can then proceed with coding making sure to always stop and document what we’re observing via tests.
 You should also refactor as you proceed to keep the code clean.

 As you prototype with Approval Testing, you may become more familiar with the domain.
 We you may become familiar enough to move from Approval Testing to TDD.